awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-creating.md

 # Task List for Streaming Media Files Using RTMP<a name="distribution-rtmp-creating"></a>

-This section summarizes the general process for configuring on\-demand streaming using the Adobe RTMP protocol for any media player\.
+The following task list summarizes the process for creating a distribution for on\-demand streaming using the Adobe RTMP protocol for any media player\.<a name="create-streaming-distribution-task-list"></a>

-The following task list summarizes the process for creating a web distribution\.<a name="create-streaming-distribution-task-list"></a>

 **To Create an RTMP Distribution**